 Cost-share Program

 Landowners must submit an application for entry into the program.
-The deadline for applications for the 2024 funding cycle is October 18, 2024.
+Deadline for the 2026 application period closed June 19, 2026.
 All applications will be competitively ranked based on potential habitat benefits and will be selected for funding by the Mississippi Partners for Fish and Wildlife.
 Once the deadline for applications within a funding cycle has passed, landowners may submit an application, but it will be held by the Fire on the Forty Steering Committee until a new funding cycle begins.
-If you have a problem with the application process or for more specific questions, please email john.gruchy@wfp.ms.gov.
+If you have a problem with the application process or for more specific questions, please email privatelands@wfp.ms.gov or john.gruchy@wfp.ms.gov

 Apply for Fire on the Forty Cost-share